giordi91/giordi91.github.io/content/post/2018-03-07-will-it-mad.md

 do different optimizations at different point of the compilation stages.
-Nowadays, a lot of optimization happens between the translation from [IR](https://en.wikipedia.org/wiki/Intermediate_representation) to machine code, so the fact that it doesn't generate a MAD/FMA doesn't necessarely means it won't generate it in the abovementioned code, later we are actually gonna look at some machine code.
+Nowadays, a lot of optimization happens between the translation from [IR](https://en.wikipedia.org/wiki/Intermediate_representation) to machine code, so the fact that it doesn't generate a FMA doesn't necessarely means it won't generate it in the abovementioned code, later we are actually gonna look at some machine code.

 The question now is, can we do it better? (even in IR?).